Watch your click.

 This vehicle is to make workers aware, prevent and constrain negative behavior in the early stages of bullying and interpersonal and organizational problems.
 Some people are prone to be difficult co-workers while others are vulnerable.
 They may not be fully aware of their situation as they cannot recognize concrete, often subtle and veiled, examples of unacceptable behavior.
 Also, people involved in such stressing and complex situations are often frozen, they remain passive and maintain the status quo.
 Let's make them re-think it!

 Bear in mind that our project is a systematic approach inspired by real-life stories and professional knowledge.
 If you want to get people to really learn you can give an overview of the issues and then go on to detailed examples.
 Clear and direct visual illustrations make the stories a compelling supplement to spice up lessons and discussions.
-It often presents serious things in a lighter and sometimes humorous way or from a different perspective.
-All this can have a stronger and deeper impact on people’s engagement and memory, and finally on their attitudes and behavior.
+The stories often present serious things in a lighter and sometimes humorous way or from a different perspective.
+It can bring a bit of controversy, but all this can have a stronger and deeper impact on people’s engagement, memory, attitudes and behavior, which is ultimately beneficial to the organization.
 Last but not least, it will also help to bring more employee wellbeing into the workplace and achieve your broader business goals such as retention and refining employer brand.

 So, have you had a hunch, heard rumors or spotted it?
 Or maybe you just think that prevention is better than cure?
 We offer two options to tackle it!
 Both plans are easy, convenient and cost-effective solutions to enhance interpersonal skills.